Our History

 President

-Halim began his career as an outreach worker under federal grants with the Office of Minority Health (OMH) and the Substance Abuse and Mental Health Services Administration (SAMHSA).
-He later advanced to a Program Director role at a not-for-profit organization, leading a major DSRIP initiative that expanded access to care and promoted wellness visits for uninsured and underinsured residents of Suffolk County.
-These experiences provided him with a strong foundation in developing and managing population health programs.
+Halim began his career in community-based public health, supporting federally funded initiatives through the Office of Minority Health (OMH) and the Substance Abuse and Mental Health Services Administration (SAMHSA).
+He later advanced to the role of Program Director at a nonprofit organization, where he led a major Delivery System Reform Incentive Payment (DSRIP) initiative focused on expanding access to care and increasing preventive wellness visits for uninsured and underinsured residents throughout Suffolk County.
+These experiences helped shape his ongoing commitment to population health, health equity, and community-centered healthcare delivery.

-Halim’s leadership and commitment to health equity and leadership have been recognized through several awards, including the prestigious Leonard Achan Sr. Health Equity Scholarship in 2021 and the Early Healthcare Careerist Award in 2025.
+He holds a Bachelor of Science in Psychology with a concentration in Human Services and a minor in Criminal Justice from Walden University and a Master of Health Administration from Stony Brook University.
+His leadership and commitment to advancing health equity and professional development have been recognized through several honors, including the Leonard Achan Sr. Health Equity Scholarship (2021) and the Early Healthcare Careerist Award (2025).

 • Jeena Velzen, PhD, FACHE